cherylberger/Surfs_up/README.md

 The average temperatures are X in June and Y in December, with June temperatures averaging X% higher than December.

-### Key Difference #2:  The lowest temperature observed in December was XF compared to XF in June, however the spread is X for June and Y for Dec indicating_________
+### Key Difference #2:
+The lowest temperature observed in December was XF compared to XF in June, however the spread is X for June and Y for Dec indicating_________

-### Key Differnece #3:  Less data points in the December results XXX compared to YYYY.
+### Key Differnece #3:
+Less data points in the December results XXX compared to YYYY.

-### 3. Summary: Provide a high-level summary of the results and two additional queries that you would perform to gather more weather data for June and December.
+### 3. Summary:

 ##### High Level Summary

-##### Additional Query 1  Gather precipitation results for each month
+##### Additional Query 1
+Gather precipitation results for each month of the year and determine if there is a month or series of months were high precipition would preclude beach-goers desire for ice cream.

-##### Additional Query 2  Compare temperatures from each weather station to determine if location on the Island impacts either the temperature or the amount of precipitation.
+##### Additional Query 2
+Compare temperatures from each weather station to determine if location on the Island impacts either the temperature or the amount of precipitation.
+Also look for trends across the entire dataset, were their storms or other events that impacted the weather in Oahu?

 #### Deliverable 3 Requirements